A theory of Automated Market Makers in DeFi: A formal model of Automated Market Makers

 and subject to the following conditions.
 For all $i \neq j$: \begin{enumerate} \item $\pmvA[i] \neq \pmvA[j]$ (each user has a single wallet); \item $\setenum{\tokT[i],\tokTi[i]} \neq \setenum{\tokT[j],\tokTi[j]}$ (distinct AMMs cannot hold exactly the same token types). \end{enumerate}

-Note that the previous conditions allow AMMs to have a common token type $\tokT$, as in \mbox{$\amm{\ammR[1]:\tokT[1]}{\ammR:\tokT}$}, \mbox{$\amm{\ammRi:\tokT}{\ammR[2]:\tokT[2]}$}, thus enabling indirect trades between token pairs not directly provided by any AMM.
+Note that these conditions allow AMMs to have a common token type $\tokT$, \eg as in \mbox{$\amm{\ammR[1]:\tokT[1]}{\ammR:\tokT}$}, \mbox{$\amm{\ammRi:\tokT}{\ammR[2]:\tokT[2]}$}, thus enabling indirect trades between token pairs not directly provided by any AMM.
 A state is \emph{initial} when it has no AMMs, and its wallets hold only atomic tokens.
 We stipulate that the ordering of terms in a state is immaterial.
 Hence, we consider two states $\confG$ and $\confGi$ to be equivalent when they contain the same terms (regardless of their order).
-Further, for a term $Q$, we write $Q \in \confG$ when $\confG = Q \mid \confGi$, for some $\confGi$.
+For a term $Q$ and a state $\confG$, we write $Q \in \confG$ when $\confG = Q \mid \confGi$, for some $\confGi$.

 \mypar{Transactions}

 State transitions are triggered by transactions $\ltsLabel, \ltsLabeli, \ldots$, which can have the following forms (where $\tokT[0]$ and $\tokT[1]$ are atomic tokens): \begin{itemize}